 The San Joaquin Valley funder working group brings together several existing groups working in the area along with funders already involved in Smart Growth California.
 The steering committee includes representatives from: the S.D.
 Bechtel Jr. Foundation, The California Endowment, the Marguerite Casey Foundation, The California Wellness Foundation, the Central Valley Community Foundation, Ceres Trust, the Energy Foundation, the Latino Community Foundation, the Sierra Health Foundation, the Water Foundation, the 11th Hour Project, and an anonymous funder.

-If you are a funder working to create healthy, equitable communities and sustainable natural systems in the San Joaquin Valley and are interested in participating in this funder working group, please contact Ron Milam, Interim Director of Smart Growth California.
+If you are a funder working to create healthy, equitable communities and sustainable natural systems in the San Joaquin Valley and are interested in participating in this funder working group, please contact Ron Milam, Director of Smart Growth California.